-The next step was to convince his girlfriend that I am taking him on a bike expedition (People in relationship I say).
-Instead we just left without telling his girlfriend ( we definitely had to pay the price for that, Cont. at the end)
+The next step was to convince his girlfriend that I am taking him on a bike expedition (problems of relationships).
+Instead, we just left without telling his girlfriend ( we definitely had to pay the price for that, Cont. at the end)

-We had 13 days to cover different parts of Himalayas touching all neighboring countries (Nepal, China, Pakistan) with Rs 30,000($500), a 250 cc Avenger & a heart of an explorer.
+We had 13 days to cover different parts of the Himalayas touching all neighbouring countries (Nepal, China, Pakistan) with a budget of Rs 30,000($500), a 250 cc Avenger & a heart of an explorer.

 It was the 10th day of our journey & it all started from Dras (coldest place in India).
-The road was covered with mud, gravels, water and surrounded by snow cape mountains to our right & a river valley on our left.
-So it was definitely he most beautiful yet a danger packed place.
+The road was covered with mud, gravel, water and surrounded by snow cape mountains to our right & a river valley on our left.
+So it was definitely the most beautiful yet a danger packed the place.